-Third Factor Magazine aims to offer thought-provoking content that helps aspiring creators and catalysts understand themselves, their strengths and weaknesses, and their paths to growth.
-We strive to inspire and empower these intense souls to make positive contributions to their communities—and to our shared world.
+Third Factor Magazine offers thought-provoking content that helps the creative, the quirky, and the gifted understand themselves, their strengths and weaknesses, and their paths to growth.
+We strive to inspire and empower these intense souls to live their best lives and make their unique contributions to their communities and the world.

 Thank you for being here, and if you have any questions, don’t hesitate to email our founder and editor in chief, Jessie Mannisto.